Skip to main content

 By Stephen C. Schultz

-With the holidays just around the corner, Thanksgiving and Christmas decorations are finding their way into stores and on-line sites ready for the joyful holiday shopper!
-There is no shortage of creative commercial content/advertising being generated in the form of printed material, on-line company websites, landing pages and the ever present social media sites.
-Content is being created in the form of reviews, third party endorsements and advertising on podcasts.
-And, that historical medium called "TV" has morphed its formats over the years from film to video to digital recording, editing and playback.
-Streaming "Live" commercial as well as personal video and audio content is also very common in todays world.
+With the holidays just around the corner, Thanksgiving and Christmas decorations are making their way into stores and online sites, ready for the joyful holiday shopper!
+There is no shortage of creative commercial content and advertising being generated in various forms, including printed materials, online company websites, landing pages, and the ever-present social media platforms.
+Content is also being created in the form of reviews, third-party endorsements, and podcast advertising.

-Having been raised in the Pacific Northwest, I was very familiar with the term "Evergreen" due to the lush trees and foliage that grow in the temperate rain forest of western Oregon.
-In the world of blogging and social media, evergreen content is that content that is not associated with an expiration date.
-Evergreen content is reliably applicable and never outdated.
+Having been raised in the Pacific Northwest, I am very familiar with the term "evergreen," which refers to the lush trees and foliage that thrive in the temperate rainforests of western Oregon.
+In the world of blogging and social media, "evergreen content" describes content that is not tied to an expiration date.
+This type of content remains consistently relevant and never becomes outdated.

-Most who read this blog article will appreciate the sentiment of me keeping this description brief.
-Below I have posted links to the original article I wrote on evergreen content as well as some fun and enlightening articles from years past that are, by definition, evergreen content.
-Enjoy!!
+Most readers of this blog will likely appreciate my effort to keep this description brief.
+Below, I’ve included links to the original article I wrote about evergreen content, along with some fun and enlightening articles from years past that are, by definition, evergreen.
+Enjoy!

 Comments